 Civil Antitrust Litigation

-My civil litigation practice includes the defense of class action matters involving price-fixing and related claims, as well monopolization claims under Section 2 of the Sherman Act, anti-merger claims under Section 7 of the Clayton Act, and Robinson-Patman price-discrimination allegations.
+My civil litigation practice includes the defense of class action matters involving price-fixing and related claims, monopolization claims under Section 2 of the Sherman Act, anti-merger claims under Section 7 of the Clayton Act and Robinson-Patman price-discrimination allegations.
 I’ve successfully defended clients in a number of cases involving the Newspaper Preservation Act.

 Civil Government Investigations and Actions